-Due to limited data available and the no-adverse impact constraints imposed on FMPs, only three FMPs were identified and recommended, as discussed in Chapters 4 and 5.
+Due to limited data available and the no-adverse impact constraints imposed on FMPs, only three FMPs were identified and recommended during the original Regional Flood Plan submitted in January 2023, as discussed in Chapters 4 and 5.
 These projects are all conveyance improvement projects that have the potential to increase flows downstream by expanding channels, culverts, and/or bridges.
-To ensure that there will be no negative impacts on neighboring areas,
+To ensure that there will be no negative impacts on neighboring areas, conveyance mitigation measures, such as detention or valley storage mitigation, have been included in the projects and will have to be analyzed and designed once the projects are funded.
+The comparative assessment to determine "no negative flood impact" on upstream or downstream areas or neighboring regions was performed based on currently available regional planning level data.
+The local sponsor will ultimately be responsible for proving the final project design has no negative flood impact before initiating construction.